OpenDSA/OpenDSA/RST/en/Glossary.rst

       Now largely replaced by UTF-8 encoding.

    assembly code
+      :to-term: intermediate code :label: form of

-      A form of  :term:`intermediate code` created by a compiler that is easy to convert into the final form that the computer can execute.
+      A form of  :term:`intermediate code` created by a :term:`compiler` that is easy to convert into the final form that the computer can execute.
       An assembly language is typically a direct mapping of one or a